Ivan8or/ServerlessDRM/README.md

 # ServerlessDRM
-A simple, mid-scale DRM solution
+## A simple, mid-scale DRM solution.

 Eager to ensure your software is limited to its intended users?

 Don't want to spend time and resources on running a dedicated verification server?

-Welcome, Serverless DRM!
+Welcome to, Serverless DRM!

 This library allows developers to fully offload the heavy lifting of traditional DRM solutions to the client!

-Reliant only on a public registrar to store encrypted keys (such as github), ServerlessDRM will ensure that clients must have a valid user token in order to pass validation.
+Reliant only on a public document platform to store token hashes (such as github), ServerlessDRM will ensure that clients must have a valid user token in order to pass validation.